SPARC-FAIR-Codeathon/2024-team-2/README.md

   - List all possible workflows (model and tool combinations) that would enable evaluation of a quantity of interest (ie an output of a model or tool)
   - Identify which SPARC datasets contain the required inputs to the workflow
   - Idenitfy which measurement, model, and tool inputs are missing
+- Provides a natural language inteface to
-- Provides an easy-to-use python-based application programming interface (API) to interact with the library
+- Provides an easy-to-use python-based application programming interface (API) to provide the above functionality
 - Provides a series of tutorials

-## Impact
-- Maximise finability and impact of existing SPARC resoures
-- Support priorite new investigations for gathering new knowledge (e.g. collecting new data or developing new models or tools)
-- Support efforts for FAIR

 ## Designed to enable FAIRness
 We have assessed the FAIRness of our sparc-assemble tool against the FAIR Principles established for research software.
 The details are available in the following [document](INSERT GOOGLE DOC).